jdghy/design-patterns/README.md

     4.Cache Manager

-    There are four well known ways that we can implement singleton pattern in c# 1.Classic Singleton(also known as lazy initialization singleton) 2.Thread Safe Singleton(also known as double check locking singleton) 3.Lazy Generic Singleton
+    There are four well known ways that we can implement singleton pattern in c# 1.Classic Singleton(also known as lazy initialization singleton)-Not Thread Safe 2.Thread Safe Singleton(also known as double check locking singleton) 3.Lazy Generic Singleton
     4.Static Initialization Singleton